IPS-Hosting/node-typescript-starter/README.md

 ## Don't like something that is configured in this repo?
 This repository is meant to be a good starting point for Node.js applications written in TypeScript.
 It is very opinionated, but can save a lot of time.
+You can customize everything to your liking after using this template.
 You think there's something that could be changed which would help everybody?
 Feel free to open a pull requeqst!